-This macro must expand to a compile-time constant integer.
 This value must be a sufficient buffer size when calling psa\export\key() to export any asymmetric key pair that is supported by the implementation, regardless of the exact key type and key size.

 See also PSA\EXPORT\KEY\OUTPUT\SIZE().